 All Fall Down: Along with receiving a new pair of legs, Pronto is conditioned to attack his closest friends, and to love the idea.

-The Punisher: The title character, Frank Castle, premiered as a vigilante who kills criminals.
+The title character of The Punisher, Frank Castle, premiered as a vigilante who kills criminals.
 Writers who disagreed with the concept sometimes took it, and Castle over the top, having him kill or attempt to kill petty criminals such as jaywalkers.
 When Marvel made the decision to give The Punisher his own series, they had to retcon this to make him acceptable even as a dark hero.
 So they declared that during his crazy periods he had been under the influence of mind-altering drugs.

 In Death Of The Family, Damian "Robin" Wayne finds himself facing...his father Batman?!
 Ultimately subverted: it's a martial-arts master in costume who fell behind on a debt to Joker.
 However, Joker does come dangerously close to pulling this on the entire Batfamily.